klokane/loxy/README.md

 More about constructor see later in section __Constructor__

-## Error on unknown attribute/method
+## Error on unknown member

-__Loxy__ will throw error if you try access undefined attribute or method (there is exception for setters/getters - see next section)
-There is little difference between Loxy and traditional Lua access for attribute
+__Loxy__ will throw error if you try access undefined member (there is exception for setters/getters - see next section) There is difference between Loxy and traditional Lua access to undefined member

     t = {}
     print(t.a)     -- it will be OK due to Lua returns nil for nonexisting attr